nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 ## Step 1: Install MkDocs

 MkDocs can be installed via a package manager or manually using `pip` the Python package manager.
 In this tutorial, installation using `pip` and `conda` are detailed.
+Choose either one installation route to begin.

 === "pip install"